Maple syrup is one of Canada’s most iconic sweet treats, loved for its unique flavour and natural origin. However,...

 The Manitoba Ahbee Festival takes place every September and attracts more than 20,000 visitors - most from outside the province.

-It is one of the largest indigenous arts and culture festivals in North America.
-This gathering celebrates indigenous culture and heritage with the goal of unifying, educating and inspiring.
-A sacred fire is lit at the start of the festival, and it burns until the end of the festivities.
+This is one of the largest Indigenous arts and culture festivals in North America.
+This gathering celebrates Indigenous culture and heritage with the goal of unifying, educating and inspiring.
+A sacred fire is lit at the beginning of the festival and burns until the end of the festivities.
 Many activities take place during these few days.
-For example, there is the Indigenous Music Prize and also one of the largest Pow Wows in North America.
-It is the largest internationally competitive powwow in Canada and the second largest in North America.
+There is for example the Indigenous Music Awards and also one of the largest Pow Wows in North America.
+It is the largest international competitive pow wow in Canada and the second largest in North America.

-Sport, music and dance also play a big role during Manitoba Ahbee: from Aboriginal songs to gospel to round or square dancing.
-Cuisine is another pivotal element of this festival.
-There is a pavilion entirely dedicated to indigenous culinary arts, as well as a culinary competition for indigenous chefs.
-The Manitoba Ahbee festival is held on territory that was closed to First Nations until 1960
+Sports, music and dance are also a big part of the Manitoba Ahbee, from Aboriginal songs to gospel to round and square dancing.
+Cuisine is another central part of the festival.
+There is a pavilion dedicated to Indigenous culinary arts, as well as a culinary competition for Indigenous chefs.
+The Manitoba Ahbee festival is held on land that was previously off-limits to First Nations until 1960

 In Ontario

-Several major Indigenous festivals take place in the province of Ontario.
+There are several major Aboriginal festivals taking place in the province of Ontario.

 imagineNATIVE Film + Media Arts Festival, Toronto

-This festival highlights indigenous cinema in the city of Toronto.
-The 2023 edition takes place in October in Anishinaabe, Mississaugas du Crédit, Huron-Wendat and Haudenosaunee territories.
+This festival highlights Indigenous cinema in the city of Toronto.
+The 2023 edition takes place in October on Anishinaabe, Mississaugas of the Credit, Huron-Wendat and Haudenosaunee territories.

-For indigenous peoples, and especially their creatives, it is a safe place to meet and exchange.
-This type of festival allows them to reclaim the narrative of their lives, a highly symbolic gesture when they collectively remember their painful past.
+For Indigenous peoples, and especially their creatives, it is a safe place to meet and exchange.
+This kind of festival allows them to reclaim the narrative of their lives, a highly symbolic gesture as they collectively remember their painful past.

-This festival also aims to put these young creatives in contact with relevant organizations in the media field.
-The organizers are keen to enable them to benefit from the various opportunities available in the sector, through mentoring, sponsorship or training for example.
+This festival also aims to connect these young creatives with relevant organizations in the media field.
+The organizers want them to benefit from the various opportunities available in the field, through mentoring, sponsorship or training for example.

-This June festival is an opportunity to celebrate the summer solstice on June 21, but also to celebrate the cultures, heritage, knowledge, arts and know-how of the First Nations, Métis and Inuit .
-During the festival, visitors can attend artistic performances, make culinary discoveries or even participate in arts and crafts workshops.
-They can find many Canadian products of Aboriginal origin there, including jewelry.
-The Midsummer Indigenous Festival is held on the traditional, unceded territories of the Algonquin peoples.
+This June festival is an opportunity to celebrate the summer solstice on June 21, but also to celebrate the cultures, heritage, knowledge, arts and know-how of First Nations, Métis and Inuit.
+During the festival, visitors can enjoy artistic performances, culinary discoveries and participate in arts and crafts workshops.
+They can find many Canadian products of Aboriginal origin, including jewellery.
+The Summer Solstice Indigenous Festival is held on the traditional and unceded territories of the Algonquin peoples.

 The Toronto Pow Wow

-The grand entrance begins the pow wow and constitutes its sacred heart.
+The Grand Entrance begins the pow wow and is its sacred heart.
 The competitive dance is another key moment of the festival.
-The colors of the First Nations which represent the races of the world are predominant: they are black, white, red and yellow.
+The First Nations colours that represent the races of the world are predominant: black, white, red and yellow.

-Workshops to discover local Canadian products are organized.
-The vibrant culture of indigenous peoples is found in artifacts and crafts, such as baskets and dream catchers.
-For example, indigenously produced wine is regularly highlighted.
-Music and clothing are also areas encouraged through a music awards ceremony and a fashion show.
-For the little ones, the powwow provides an educational day.
-It allows schoolchildren to discover indigenous culture through craft workshops, dance and story reading.
+Workshops are organized to discover local Canadian products.
+The vibrant culture of Aboriginal peoples is found in artifacts and craft products, such as baskets and dream catchers.
+Aboriginal wine, for example, is regularly highlighted.
+Music and clothing are also encouraged through a music awards ceremony and a fashion show.
+For the little ones, the pow-wow includes an educational day.
+It allows schoolchildren to discover Aboriginal culture through craft workshops, dance and storytelling.

 Tkaronto Music Festival in Toronto